 The previous studies have attempted to find a "proxy" for the estimated supply of airline pilots.
-The predominate approach has been to use the number of pilots that achieve Certified Flight Instructor status, instrument rated, (CFII) as the proxy.
+The most commonly used research methodology has been to use the number of pilots that achieve Certified Flight Instructor status, instrument rated, (CFII) as the proxy.
 The number of new CFII has been forecasted using a linear regression model, where the independent variables are the number of pilots hired by the major airlines and the cost of pilot training annually; while the dependent variable is the number of new CFII's by year.